 Mizoram govt announces new guideline for partial lockdown

-Though religious congregations and other large social gatherings are prohibited, the fresh guideline allowed morning church devoting, marriage ceremony, funeral functions, anniversary celebrations, political and other social events with a maximum attendance of 50 people.
+Though religious congregations and other large social gatherings are prohibited, the fresh guideline allowed morning church prayers, marriage ceremony, funerals, anniversary celebrations, political and other social events with a maximum attendance of 50 people.
 Games and sports practice, book release function and other related events are also allowed with a maximum of 25 attendees.

 All international and inter-state borders will continue to remain closed barring three entry points- Vairengte and Bairabi on the Mizoram-Assam border and Kanhmun on the state border with Tripura, which will be opened for commodities.
 However, stranded people and outsiders, who obtain prior permission from the state home department, will be allowed to enter the state through the three entry points and any persons coming outside will have to undergo mandatory 14 days quarantine, the order said.